 Namatjira surrounded by family as he painted

 The legend begins when Artist , Rex Battarbee took a painting trip into the Outback, after returning from the devastation of War in the 1930’s.
 He met Namatjira and it was through their collaboration that the 30-year-old Aranda man learnt to paint and exhibit.
-They went onto become lifetime friends, able to see pass the bigotry of the day.
+They went on to become lifetime friends, able to see pass the bigotry of the day.

 International success took this humble man to great worldly heights, he was awarded the Coronation Medal and was the toast of the town.
 His exhibitions sold out shortly after they opened and most kitchens had one of his reproductions on a calendar or tea towel.